New Hire Requests

 Support Staff reviews take place in February; increases are effective 4/1

-Senior Research Scientist reviews takes place in March; increases are effective 4/1
+Senior Research Scientist reviews take place in March; increases are effective 7/1

 Postdoctoral Fellows and Associates take place prior to the renewal of their appointment; increases are effective at extension of appointment.
-Renewal of postdoctoral appointments require a performance evaluation.
+Renewal of postdoctoral appointments requires a performance evaluation.

 Promotions to the ranks of Senior Research Scientist and Principal Research Scientist follow a thorough process overseen by the MKI Director.
-Please contact Jackie Hewitt or Jack Defandorf for more information.
+Please contact Rob Simcoe or Jack Defandorf for more information.

-Please contact Danielle if you are thinking of recommending someone for promotion to other ranks.
+Please contact Amanda Holley if you are thinking of recommending someone for promotion to other ranks.

 Offices for short-term MKI visitors